-The security process in Tropos consists of analyzing the security needs of the stakeholders and the system in terms of security constraints [5] imposed to the stakeholders (early requirements) and the system (late requirements), identifying secure entities [5] that guarantee the satisfaction of the security constraints, and assigning capabilities to the system (architectural design) to help towards the satisfaction of the secure entities.
+The security process in Tropos consists in analyzing the security needs of the stakeholders and the system in terms of security constraints [5] imposed to the stakeholders (early requirements) and the system (late requirements), identifying secure entities [5] that guarantee the satisfaction of the security constraints, and assigning capabilities to the system (architectural design) to help towards the satisfaction of the secure entities.

-In our work [3, 5] we define security constraints as constraints that are related to the security of the system whereas secure entities represent any secure goal/task/resource of the system [5].
+In our work [3, 5] we define security constraints as constraints that are related to the security of the system while secure entities represent any secure goal/task/resource of the system [5].
 Security constraints can be categorized into Positive -they influence the security of the system positively (e.g., Allow Access only to Personal Information) - or negative - they influence the security of the system negatively (e.g., Send information plain text).

-To make the process easier to understand, we consider as an example the electronic Single Assessment Process (eSAP) case study first introduced by Mouratidis et. al [6].
-The eSAP case study involves the development of an agent-based health and social care system for the effective care of older people.
+To make the process easier to understand, we consider as an example the electronic Single Assessment Process (eSAP) system [6].
+An agent-based health and social care system for the effective care of older people.
 Security in such a system, as in any health and social care information system, is very important since revealing a medical history could have serious consequences for particular individuals.
-Taking into account a substantial part of the eSAP, we have defined the following stakeholders for our case study: The Older Person (OP) actor is the older person (patient) that wishes to receive appropriate health and social care.
+Taking into account a substantial part of the eSAP, we have defined the following stakeholders for our case study: The Older Person actor is the older person (patient) that wishes to receive appropriate health and social care.
 The Professional actor represents health and/or social care professionals involved in the care of the Older Person.
 The DoH actor represents the English Department of Health, which is responsible for the effective care of the Older Person.
-The Benefits Agency actor is an agency that helps the Older Person financially, and the R&D Agency represents a research and development agency interested in obtaining medical information.
+The Benefits Agency actor is an agency that helps the Older Person financially, and the R&D Agency actor represents a research and development agency that is interested in obtaining medical information.